Transfer DNA

-The transfer DNA (abbreviated T-DNA) is the transferred DNA of the tumor-inducing (Ti) plasmid of some species of bacteria such as Agrobacterium tumefaciens and Agrobacterium rhizogenes (actually an Ri plasmid).
+The transfer DNA (abbreviated T-DNA) is the transferred DNA of the tumor-inducing (Ti)/root-inducing (Ri) plasmid of plant-pathogenic bacteria such as Agrobacterium tumefaciens, Rhizobium rhizogenes, and Allorhizobium vitis (all loosely considered to be Agrobacterium).
 The T-DNA is transferred from bacterium into the host plant's nuclear DNA genome.
 The capability of this specialized tumor-inducing (Ti) plasmid is attributed to two essential regions required for DNA transfer to the host cell.
 The T-DNA is bordered by 25-base-pair repeats on each end.
-Transfer is initiated at the right border and terminated at the left border and requires the vir genes of the Ti plasmid.
+Transfer is initiated at the right border and terminated at the left border.
+Transfer requires the vir genes of the Ti plasmid, which are not transferred to the plant.

-The bacterial T-DNA is about 24,000 base pairs long and contains plant-expressed genes that code for enzymes synthesizing opines and phytohormones.
+The A. fabrum C58 T-DNA is about 24,000 base pairs long and contains plant-expressed genes that code for enzymes synthesizing opines and phytohormones.
 By transferring the T-DNA into the plant genome, the bacterium essentially reprograms the plant cells to grow into a tumor and produce a unique food source for the bacteria.
-The synthesis of the plant hormones auxin and cytokinin by enzymes encoded in the T-DNA enables the plant cell to overgrow, thus forming the crown gall tumors typically induced by Agrobacterium tumefaciens infection.
-Agrobacterium rhizogenes causes a similar infection known as hairy root disease.
-The opines are amino acid derivatives used by the bacterium as a source of carbon and energy.
-This natural process of horizontal gene transfer in plants is being utilized as a tool for fundamental and applied research in plant biology through Agrobacterium tumefaciens mediated foreign gene transformation and insertional mutagenesis.
-Plant genomes can be engineered by use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors.
+The synthesis of the plant hormones auxin and cytokinin by enzymes encoded in the T-DNA enables the plant cell to overgrow, thus forming the crown gall tumors typically induced by Agrobacterium infection.
+The opines are amino acid derivatives used by the bacterium as a source of carbon and energy, with the utilization genes located on parts of the plasmid not transferred to the plant.
+Rhizobium rhizogenes causes a similar infection known as hairy root disease.
+It has similar opine synthesis genes but different overgrowth-causing genes.

+This natural process of horizontal gene transfer in plants is being utilized as a tool for fundamental and applied research in plant biology through Agrobacterium-mediated foreign gene transformation and insertional mutagenesis.
+Plant genomes can be engineered by use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors, which separate the vir genes from the T-DNA.

+Some Ti/Ri plasmids have not one, but two pieces of T-DNAs bordered by repeats.
+Both are transferred to the plant.
+This kind of setup is called T_{L}-DNA and T_{R}-DNA.